 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in law and politics for international students at SNHU include:

-Historically, lawyers have always commanded high salaries, and opportunities within this field will remain steady at 10% growth through 2022.
-The job outlook for political scientists is even more promising, with 21% projected growth from 2012-2020, according to the Bureau of Labor Statistics.
+Historically, lawyers have always commanded high salaries, and opportunities within this field will remain steady at 6% growth through 2024.
+Those looking to pursue a career as a political scientist will be pleased to know that the median pay in the field reached nearly $100,000/year in 2015, according to the U.S. Bureau of Labor Statistics.
 Facts like these make now an excellent time to enter either profession.

 Our BA Law and Politics faculty brings a wealth of experience to the classroom.
 For example, as a lawyer at one of the region's biggest law firms, Dr. Paul Barresi helped to advise major multinational corporations in complex legal compliance matters.
 As a political scientist, he's an expert on American political culture.
 Dr. Dean Spiliotes is an SNHU Civic Scholar, veteran political analyst and blogger whose expertise on presidential politics and the state of New Hampshire's first-in-the-nation presidential primary election is sought out by major media outlets from throughout the United States and around the world.

 The array of faculty teaching law or politics courses at SNHU also has included a former mayor of New Hampshire's biggest city, a former World Bank and Ford Foundation consultant with experience working in Asia, Africa and elsewhere, and a former research associate in the civil litigation and criminal appeals divisions of the State of Florida's attorney general's office.